azahinhasan/BlockStakReportManagementMERN/README.md

-# BlockStak - Report Management with MERN
+# BlockStak task- Report Management with MERN

 ---
+# Start
+Some required steps to run this app.
 ## Install

-- Download Node.js into the system and install
+- Download Node.js into the system and install if system donn't have it.
+- Clone from github or download as zip.
+- Now user can find a folder called `BlockStakReportManagementMERN`.
+Go into the folder.
 - Run the following command in the root directory:
   `npm install`